Meet the Team

 Legacy Program Directors

-Our program directors lead yoga service programs and teacher trainings that support vulnerable and underserved populations.
+Our program directors lead yoga service programs and teacher trainings that support vulnerable and under-resourced populations.

 James Fox – Founder of Prison Yoga Project